 Make DIY hand sanitizer.
 For this recipe use 190 proof Everclear or grain alcohol or isopropyl alcohol with an alcohol content of at least 90%.
 Combine one cup of alcohol, 1/3 cup of glycerin or aloe vera gel, and 15-20 drops of essential oils in a glass jar.
 Shake gently before using.

-Although it is a good idea to take steps to boost your immune system naturally and implement preventive measures during cold and flu season or when the coronavirus strikes, it is best to support your immune system and your overall well-being all the time.
+Although it is a good idea to boost your immune system naturally and implement preventive measures during cold and flu season, it is best to support your overall well-being all the time.
 Then, all of your body systems will function optimally and you have the best chance of recovering quickly if and when infections strike.

 Thanks for visiting and reading this post.
 Likes, shares, and comments are appreciated, thank you!